royalapplications/docs/src/r2023/royalserver/general/logging.md

 If enabled, Royal Server logs to the Windows Event Log "Royal Server" with the specified Log Level and Separator.

 > [!NOTE]
-> In rare cases where Royal Server cannot start properly catastrophic errors are logged in the `Application` log of the Windows Event Log.
+> In rare cases where Royal Server cannot start properly fatal errors are logged in the `Application` log of the Windows Event Log.

 > [!NOTE]
 > Any change in this panel requires a restart of Royal Server.

 ## File Log

 If enabled, Royal Server logs to a file.
-Additionally, the content of this file is shown by the Configuration Tool.
+Additionally, the content of the current log file is shown by the Configuration Tool.

+> [!NOTE]
-A default setting of Warning or Error is recommended.
+> The default set to Warning or Error is recommended.

 **Log Directory**
 Specifies the directory where the log files should be written to (if Type _File_ is selected), by default this is `%ProgramData%\RoyalServer\Logs`.
 You can also use variables like `%TEMP%`.